 4. Plan your day the night before

-Simple planning of your day, a night before saves your lot of energy and time.
-Thus, you can start your day with a pre-defined planning and enthusiasm as well.
-Before going bed spend 5-10 minutes writing your to-do list for the upcoming day.
+Simple planning of your day, a night before saves you a lot of energy and time.
+Thus, you can start your day with pre-defined planning and enthusiasm as well.
+Before going to bed spends 5-10 minutes writing your to-do list for the upcoming day.
 These tasks will definitely help you to get close to your professional and personal goals.

 By planning forward the night before, you would be better prepared psychologically for the challenges ahead.
 When you will wake up, there won’t be any room for procrastination in your mind.
 Thus, you will able to work faster and smoother than ever before.

 If you have to eat a grape and a melon, first eat melon.
 It will make you feel that a heavy task has completed and just a small easy task is remaining.

 The same thing works here, your priority should be a heavy task on your to-do list.